NyamMboggo/Resume/NyamMboggo-Resume.md

 _AMERICAN GOLF CORPORATION, Santa Monica, CA 	Apr 2007 – Jul 2012_

-Course Analyst / Staff Accountant
+Course Analyst / Staff Accountant:

 GL management, Reconciliation of bank, assist Controller with Annual Budgets and financial, monitoring capital expenditures & proposals for General Managers.
 •Prepared and reviewed monthly financial statements for 21 golf courses using GAAP rules; analyzed P&L and Maintained leasing knowledge this was for each golf course alongside Legal department to ensure risk mitigation.
 Perform cost accounting in both F&B and Merchandise.
 Cost of sales analysis, reconciled cash/credit cards and addressed NSF and charge backs; determined causes of variances.
 Managed accrual entries this was important for accrual base accounting.
 Generated net operating income (NOI) reports at end of each year.